-Wet erase pens (orange, yellow and purple pens): Can only be erased with a damp cloth.
+Orange, yellow and purple pens: Can only be erased with a damp cloth.
 The ink dissolves in the liquid so there will be a coloured smudge for you to wipe away.
 Add more drops of liquid if needed.
 It is best to use these pens only for short-term notes which you erase at the end of the day.
 Be extra careful not to touch the ink with your hands, as unlike the dry erase pens, the wet erase pens are not smudge-proof.

 Erasing pages gets more difficult over time as the ink sets in.
 Try and make sure to erase pages regularly – if you want to keep your notes, scan them with your phone using apps such as Adobe Scan, Evernote or Dropbox.